-The Centre for Behavioural Economics, Society and Technology (BEST) is a national and international leader in applied behavioural insights and research.
-The Centre draws on QUT’s expertise in Behavioural Insights, as applied in economics and social marketing, while leveraging and amplifying QUT’s expertise in health, science, technology and creative industries.
-The BEST Centre brings together researchers interested in applying Behavioural Insights to address real world problems in close collaboration with government, industry and the not-for-profit sector.
+The Centre for Behavioural Economics, Society and Technology (BEST) is university-wide research centre and an international leader in applied behavioural insights and research.
+The Centre connects the real world with researchers and amplifies QUT’s expertise in health, science, technology and creative industries.
+We are a federation of researchers interested in applying Behavioural Insights to address real world problems in close collaboration with government, industry and the not-for profit sector.

-The BEST Centre has also been awarded funding from the ARC for an ARC Training Centre for Behavioural Insights for Technology Adoption (BITA).
-BITA will be the first ARC Industry Transformation Training Centre led out of a Business discipline and equal first from humanities and social sciences (HASS) since the establishment of the program in 2013 and is only the fourth program of its kind led by QUT.
+The BEST Centre was awarded funding from the Australian Research Council (ARC) and in 2023, the ARC Training Centre for Behavioural Insights for Technology Adoption (BITA) was launched.
+BITA is the first ARC Industry Transformation Training Centre led out of a Business discipline and equal first from humanities and social sciences (HASS) since the establishment of the program in 2013 and is only the fourth program of its kind led by QUT.
 This was one of the major milestones for the BEST Centre – preparing the application over 18 months – navigating the particularly challenging environment caused by the pandemic.
-The total Centre value is $6.5m consisting of both substantial funding from the ARC, almost $2m of cash contributions and another $2.1m in-kind from 19 partner organisations.
-Our partners in include government and industry partners, with about 1/3 of the partners being start-ups.
-Three Australian universities (QUT, UQ and UWA) will form the consortium for this Centre.
+The total ARC centre value is $6.5m consisting of both substantial funding from the ARC, almost $2m of cash contributions and another $2.1m in-kind from 19 partner organisations.